DISIC/foss-contrib-policy-template/README.md

 ## Contribution policy template

-The template is available here: https://github.com/DISIC/foss-contrib-policy-template/blob/master/FOSS-contrib-policy-template.md
+The template is available [here](Introduction.md) before finding a proper home

-Translations will be available later.

-## License

-No license has yet been chosen by the group